 One Chance – First Impression

-The New LinkedIn Profile has several new bells and whistles and I’ll cover these in later posts but the Summary remains one of the most important sections on your Profile.
+The Summary remains one of the most important sections on your LinkedIn Profile.
 Why?
-Because it’s the only area on the Profile where you get to define yourself from scratch, with a blank sheet unencumbered by dates, labels or other text boxes.
+Because it’s the only area on the Profile where you get to define yourself from scratch, with a blank sheet, unencumbered by dates, labels or other text boxes.
+Because it’s the first thing people read whether they’ve decided to click on your Photo/Headline or if they’ve actively searched on your name.
 Because it’s personal – it’s where people look to find out what makes you tick.
 Are you in command of your narrative?
 Does your Summary do you justice?
 Or have you just copied & pasted your 5 year old resume as a temporary measure?
 How long is temporary?

 Tell Me Your Story